pivotal/docs-tap/api-portal/install-api-portal.md

 This document describes how to install API portal from the Tanzu Application Platform package repository.

->**Note:** Use the instructions on this page if you do not want to use a profile to install packages.
+>**Note:** Use the instructions on this page if you do not want to use the full profile to install packages.
 Only the full profile includes API portal.
 For more information about profiles, see [Installing the Tanzu Application Platform Package and Profiles](../install.md).